MicrosoftDocs/ATADocs/ATADocs/ata-resources.md

 *Applies to: Advanced Threat Analytics version 1.9*

 # ATA readiness roadmap
-This document provides you a readiness roadmap that will assist you to get started with Advanced Threat Analytics.
+This article provides you a readiness roadmap that will assist you to get started with Advanced Threat Analytics.

 ## Understanding ATA